 Authorized Trader

-Authorized derivative traders (Traders) are required to be co-approved by the Enron Corp.
+Authorized derivative traders (“Traders”) are required to be co-approved by the Enron Corp.
 Chief Risk Officer or his designee and the Risk Manager of ETS.
-The authorized trader list shall be updated as required, and at a minimum every quarter.
+The authorized Trader list shall be updated as required, and at a minimum every quarter.

 Trading Controls and Procedures